Gema manual page

 words separated by a space, it will also match if they are separated by

 multiple spaces or even by a newline.
-This is because the space character
+This is because the space

-one space character, you can use "\ " or "\s".
+match exactly one space character, you can use "\ " or "\s".

-Templates can also have arguments -- i.e. portions which match
+Templates can also have

-variable text.
-There are in fact several different kinds of arguments
+-- i.e. portions which match variable text.
+There are in fact several

-supported.
-The first kind of argument is the wild card characters
+different kinds of arguments supported.
+The first kind of argument is

-can be adjusted by the -arglen option), and "?", which
+limit that can be adjusted by the

 #define frob(p,m) do(Frob,p[m])

-A first approximation to doing this with gema is to use a rule
+A first approximation to doing this with

-the template match any text up to the delimiting comma or parenthesis,
+Here the asterisks in the template match any text up to the delimiting

-Note though that in gema, the comma and parentheses do not have
+the comma and parentheses do not have any special meaning; a template

-any special meaning; a template may delimit the arguments with whatever
+may delimit the arguments with whatever characters you want.

-notation may be used that designates the arguments by number.
+used that designates the arguments by number.
 For example:

 Rule: ADD * TO *.=$2 \:\= $2 + $1\;